-There is a dense thicket of Correa decumbens, Oplismenus emulous, Zieria and Lomandra around the bird bath, offering shelter and food for the many local birds that visit this garden.
+A dense thicket of Correa decumbens, Oplismenus emulous, Zieria and Lomandra around the bird bath, offers shelter and food for the many local birds that visit this garden.
 That is the main function of the garden to be a Wildlife Habitat space.

 Some of my favourite plants in this garden are the Correa decumbens and Epacris longiflora, they were both flowering profusely when I visited this week.